 r.edm.eval is an environmental distribution model evaluation script.
-This addon is a GRASS GIS wrapper for a R script.
-The function returns a number of evaluation statistics (on the command line and as text file with user defined name), including the AUC, maximum sum of specificity and sensitivity (spec. + sens), the maximum true skill statistic (TSS - which is just spec + sens - 1), and the the maximum kappa.
-For all three statistics, the corresponding probabilty threshold values are also given.
+This addon is a GRASS GIS wrapper for an R script.
+The function returns a number of evaluation statistics (on the command line and as a text file with user defined name), including the AUC, maximum sum of specificity and sensitivity (spec. + sens), the maximum true skill statistic (TSS - which is just spec + sens - 1), and the maximum kappa.
+For all three statistics, the corresponding probability threshold values are also given.

 In addition, a csv file (with user-defined name) is created with the number of true and false positives (TP,FP), true and false negatives (TN,FN), the true and false positive rate (TPR,FPR), the true negative rate (TNR) and the three statistics mentioned above are given.
 The user can use this to create for example the receiver operating characteristic (ROC) curve and other evaluation statistics in her/his favorite software.